joshualmitchell/joshualmitchell.github.io/_posts/2019-09-21-my-vision-for-the-future-of-edtech-and-this-blog.md

 - is engaging (i.e. automatically tailors to your learning style, level, and pace)
 - is interesting (i.e. sells you on why you should learn what you're learning, gives you chances to be creative)

 The world would enter a true golden age.

-I know it's ambitious, but I want to create this system.
+I want to do my part in creating this system.